 About the Books:

 50 African American Audition Monologues – Finding authentic African American material has never been easy for actors.
-Gus Edwards continues to remedy that situation with this third collection of powerful, original monologues for African American men and women.
+Gus Edwards continued to remedy that situation with this third collection of powerful, original monologues for African American men and women.
 The pieces offer a refreshing alternative to recycled standards.
 And they showcase the language and frame of reference that are immediately recognizable, both emotionally and culturally, to the people who will perform or view them.
 Edwards has arranged the monologues by performance length, a key component in auditioning.
-Need a 30-second or a 3-minute piece?
-No problem.
-Just turn to these pages to find honest, vibrant material.

 Monologues on Black Life – In acting classes all over the country, African American students are routinely given monologues either from old Black plays like A Raisin in the Sun or contemporary Anglo plays, prompting them to ask, “Where are the new works aimed at us?”
 Students need material that is fresh and authentic, material that speaks in their language and to their concerns.